yurii-shchehliuk/ecommerce-next-15/README.md

 ## Important

-- **Never commit API keys, secrets, or sensitive data.**
-- For deployment, review all environment variables and security settings.
+- For deployment, review all environment variables and security settings